Menu Close

 Kuala Lumpur is not a city where you can leave your bag in a public area, go to the washroom, and expect to find your stuff still there when you come back.

-Statistically speaking, in Malaysia, you are more likely to be raped by a family member or someone close to you than to be sexually assaulted by a stranger.
-However, sexual harassment in crowded places does happen, which is why you might see special train coaches for ladies.
+Statistically speaking, in Malaysia, you are more likely to be sexually assaulted by a family member or someone close to you than by a stranger.
+Although rare, sexual harassment does happen, especially in crowded places — which is why you might see special train coaches for ladies.

 Malaysia is a predominantly Muslim country and therefore requires a certain dress code.
 There are some places in the city where you can wear anything you like and not feel out of place (e.g. Bukit Bintang).